 - ~/.kde/tmp-hostname which is normally a symlink to the next file:

 - ~/.kde/socket-hostname which is also normally a symlink to:

 - If you're running an old release from KDE, try updating to the latest version - many bugs are fixed with each new version, so your problem might already be fixed.

 - Try searching the Bugzilla.
 Many common problems have been reported and discussed there.

 - If your problem is more general than just one KDE application (e.g., "sound stops working when I start my KDE desktop"), try starting X with a different window manager.
 Even if you haven't installed another WM, 'twm' will be available, as it ships by default with X.

 - If you start X with the 'startx' command, just put the appropriate command in the file .xinitrc in your home directory.
 (If it doesn't exist, create it)

 - If you start your desktop from kdm, this will not work.

 Some specific problems

-This page was last modified on 3 August 2015, at 01:33.
-Content is available under Creative Commons License SA 4.0
+This page was last edited on 23 September 2022, at 23:06.
+Content is available under Creative Commons License SA 4.0 unless otherwise noted.